Share:

 This error message will contain a reference number along the lines of ‘ENQ-0123456-1A2B3C’ and a phone number and email address to contact to find out more information about whether automatic acceptance of registrations has been suspended.

-What do I do if I still want to make or amend a registration but the PPSR won’t allow me to do so?
+What do I do if I still want to make or amend a registration, but the PPSR won’t allow me to do so?

-You must contact the Registrar or their delegate to apply to make your registration.
+You must contact the Registrar, or their delegate, to apply to make your registration.
 Information about how to do this will be provided upon contact from you.

 The Registrar has decided not to accept or allow me to update my registration – can I appeal?
 Can you tell me the reasons why you made your decision?

-As this is a decision that can be reviewed by the AAT, you are also entitled to request written reasons for the decision.[3]This is known as a statement of reasons.
+As the Registrar’s decision can be reviewed by the ART, you are entitled to request written reasons for the decision (section 269 of the Administrative Review Tribunal Act 2024 (Cth).
+This is known as a statement of reasons.
 To get a statement of reasons, you must send us a written request within 28 days of the decision.
 We will then supply you with a statement of reasons within 28 days of your request.
 There is no fee for requesting a statement of reasons.

 You can also make a written complaint to the Commonwealth Ombudsman at any time if you believe we have treated you unfairly or unreasonably.
 For more information, see their website at http://www.ombudsman.gov.au/.